 Long term custody issues can be significantly affected by allegations of domestic violence.
 A parent with a demonstrated history of perpetrating abuse is unlikely to obtain primary physical custody.
 Contact between the alleged abuser and children may be limited.
 Visitation may require a supervisor or be denied altogether until certain events take place such as completion of ordered counseling.
 This is one reason why it becomes urgent for anyone accused of abuse to quickly dispose of such allegations in divorce proceedings.

 Dealing with divorce is often frustrating and emotional.
 Allegations of domestic violence complicate matters even more.
 For anyone accused of a DV incident the best approach is to hire an attorney and to fully comply with any restraining order even if in complete disagreement with the allegations supporting the order.
 Divorces involving DV allegations can be complicated, but with sound legal advice, patience and creativity even the most difficult issues can ultimately be resolved.
-If you questions concerning domestic violence and divorce, call the Law Offices Of Peter Van Aulen at (201) 845-7400 for a free initial consultation.
+If you questions concerning domestic violence and divorce, call the Law Offices Of Peter Van Aulen at (201) 845-7400 for a initial consultation.